atr-coding/stdbuild/Readme.md

 # STDBUILD

-Stdbuild is a prototype C++ build system meant to remove the hassle of using third-party systems and scripting languages by giving a common interface written in C++.
+Stdbuild is a prototype build system for C++ meant to remove the hassle of using third-party systems and scripting languages by giving a common interface that allows you to write build scripts in C++.

 Its goals are:
 - As close to standard compliant as possible.